awsdocs/amazon-lumberyard-user-guide/doc_source/working-with-slices-cinematic-sequences.md

 **Example : Animate Child Entities in a Slice**
 The **Entity Outliner** shows two **Parent** slices, which have two children entities and a track view sequence\.

-![\[Example slice that has a track view sequence, which has been instantiated.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/cinematics-slice-example-1.png)
+![\[Example slice that has a track view sequence, which has been instantiated.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/cinematics/cinematics-slice-example-1.png)
-In the **Track View**, the **ExampleSequence** animates only the two children entities in the slice\.
+In the Track View, the **ExampleSequence** animates only the two children entities in the slice\.
 The **Parent** entity cannot be animated in a slice\.

-![\[Example track view sequence that animates child slices, not the parent.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/cinematics-slice-example-2.png)
+![\[Example track view sequence that animates child slices, not the parent.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/cinematics/cinematics-slice-example-2.png)

 **Note**
 The **[Transform](component-transform.md)** component is animated in local space relative to its parent\.
 When a slice is instantiated and its root transform is moved, all the child entity animations within also move as well\.
 If you instantiate the slice and move it to a new location, the animations will play at this new location\.